drozzy/drozzy.github.com/_posts/2014-01-14-natural-selection-is-not-evolution.md

 > To draw a physical analogy, the *laws of conduction* of heat in solids might be deduced from the *principles of statistical mechanics*, yet it would have been an unfortunate limitation, involving probably a great deal of confusion, if *statistical mechanics* had only received consideration in connexion with the *conduction of heat*.
 In this case it is clear that the particular physical phenomena examined are of little theoretical interest compared to the principle by which they can be elucidated.

 This is an analogy to Natural Selection and Evolution, where the former is likened to the principles of statistical mechanics, while the latter - to the laws of conduction.
-Let us substitude these into the quote above (i.e. statistical mechanics = natural selection, law of conduction = evolution) to get an idea of the relation between them:
+Let us substitute these into the quote above (i.e. statistical mechanics = natural selection, law of conduction = evolution) to get an idea of the relation between them:

 > [To draw a physical analogy,] the *evolution* might be deduced from the *natural selection*, yet it would have been an unfortunate limitation, involving a great deal of confusion, if *natural selection* had only received consideration in connexion with the evolution.
 In this case it is clear that the particular physical phenomena [biological evolution] examined are of little theoretical interest compared to the principle by which they can be elucidated [natural selection].